-- 1. Wetlands Section 8.2.1 and Section 9.1.2. - 2.
-Stream Crossing Section 8.2.1 and Section 9.1.1. - 3.
-Threatened and Endangered Species/Sensitive Habitats Section 9.3.

-4. Agricultural Lands - Section 8.2.2.
+- 1. Wetlands: Section 8.2.1 and 9.1 of the EM&CP - 2.
+Stream Crossing: Section 8.2.1 and Section 9.1 of the EM&CP. - 3.
+Threatened and Endangered Species/Sensitive Habitats: Section 9.3 of the EM&CP. - 4.
+Agricultural Lands: Section 8.2.2 of the EM&CP.

-In addition to following the sensitive area specific procedures applicable to categories of Environmentally Sensitive Areas, the Contractor will minimize the amount of clearing and grubbing in such areas as shown in the drawings in Appendix C. Unless required for safety or reliable operation of the Facility, the Certificate Holders will limit the removal of stumps and roots that are not in the footprint of the excavated trench in these Environmentally Sensitive Areas and access roads.
+In addition to following the sensitive area specific procedures applicable to categories of Environmentally Sensitive Areas, the Contractor will minimize the amount of clearing and grubbing in all these areas.
+Unless required for safety or reliable operation of the Facility, the Certificate Holders will limit the removal of stumps and roots that are not in the footprint of the excavated trench in these Environmentally Sensitive Areas and access roads.